DaNussi/Dedicated-Applied-Energistics-2/README.md

 4. Enable autostart `/dae2 autostart enable`.
 5. Start  the mod `/dae2 start`
 6. If everrything has gone well it should look like this now. `/dae2 status` ![img_1.png](wiki/img_1.png)
+7. Now you can craft a Inter Dimenional storag Cell and go wild with your items. _Yes it's nearly infinit..._

 ## Commands